Chipik0/Luminary-Concept/README.md

 # V0.0.3.0
 **In work**\
-Adding the ability to update the system inside Luminary 100%.\
+Added the ability to update the system inside Luminary\
-Adding a wallpaper changer function...
-100%.\
+Added a wallpaper changer function\
 Adding a viewing info about battery function...
 95%.\
-Fixing a lot of lags...\
 New boot animation\
+Automatic installation of modules in their absence (If Pygame, os, win32api modules are present)\
+Automatic cache clearing on shutdown\
+Added screenshot function\
+Added sounds when charging\
+Added new config system\
-New Easter Egg
+Creating new bar...
+30% (Creator: [@https://github.com/affirVega]  Thank you!)\ New Easter Egg
 >Adding the possibility of implementing your own programs into the system...
 20%.\
 A file with the basis of the program code for the system will appear soon